 Moles are a common skin condition in which a cluster of pigmented cells create a distinct skin growth.
 Most moles begin appearing during childhood and adolescence, and the average person has somewhere between 10 and 40 moles.
 The vast majority of these skin growths are harmless.
-In some circumstances, they can become cancerous.
+In some circumstances, they can turn into skin cancer.
 Watching moles on a regular basis for changes in shape or color is an essential component of skin care and wellness.

 Most moles present as brown spots on the skin but they can come in various colors.
 Signs of a mole include:

 In rare cases, moles can take the form of congenital nevi, much larger moles that can cover areas of the torso, face or limbs.

 When looking for abnormal moles, it is helpful to remember the ABCDE’s of abnormal moles:

 If you have any concern regarding a mole, having it evaluated is usually a quick appointment with your provider.
 If the lesion looks concerning, it may be measured and recorded for monitoring or a biopsy may be performed for more definitive diagnosis.
 Older patients, people with a history of sunburns or tanning, those with a large number of moles, patients with fair skin/red hair and those with a family history of melanoma should have their moles checked regularly.